cocos/cocos-docs/en/editor/publish/publish-huawei-mini-game.md

 After the build is complete, the generated subpackages and main package are merged into one **rpk**, which is in the `/build/huawei-mini-game/dist` directory.

-> **Note**: Currently, Huawei Quick Game does not support downloading multiple subpackages at the same time, please download them in order if you need to download multiple subpackages.
+> **Note**: currently, Huawei Quick Game does not support downloading multiple subpackages at the same time, please download them in order if you need to download multiple subpackages.

 ## Reference documentation

-> **Note**: Some platforms only have Chinese documentation available when visiting the platforms website.
+> **Note**: some platforms only have Chinese documentation available when visiting the platforms website.
 It may be necessary to use Google Translate in-order to review the documentation.

 [Huawei Quick Game development documentation](https://developer.huawei.com/consumer/en/doc/development/quickApp-Guides/quickgame-develop-runtime-game)